surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

-Withour allocation errors handled, we should finally provide a way to do actual memory allocations.
-Justl like in my [C to WebAssembly article][c to wasm], my custom allocator is going to be a minimal bump allocator.
+Without allocation errors handled, we should finally provide a way to do actual memory allocations.
+Just like in my [C to WebAssembly article][c to wasm], my custom allocator is going to be a minimal bump allocator.
 We statically allocate an arena that will function as our heap and keep track of where the “free area” begins.
 Because we are not using Wasm Threads, I am also going to ignore thread safety.

 ```rust
 use core::cell::UnsafeCell;